Victims turn to media to expose sex abuse by college doctors - WHIZ News

 So five months after contacting the university to report that he’d been assaulted during a 1971 medical exam — and after learning there were more alleged victims — the 69-year-old Stone turned to The Detroit News.

-The newspaper last week was the first to report Stone’s allegations against the late Dr. Robert E. Anderson, triggering a flood of similar reports.
+The newspaper last week was the first to report Stone’s allegations against the late Dr. Robert E. Anderson, triggering similar reports.
 It was reminiscent of sex abuse scandals at other universities, where the media reported allegations before officials publicly acknowledged complaints against doctors.

 In 2011, the Patriot-News broke the story that former Penn State assistant football coach Jerry Sandusky was being investigated by a grand jury.
 Sandusky ultimately was convicted of 45 counts of child sexual abuse and sentenced to prison.